 This will ensure that your employees don’t look towards other opportunities in hopes of a better salary.

-Furthermore, being well-paid is also an extremely powerful motivating factor that creates a culture of ‘giving back’ to the company in the form of dedicated work.
+Furthermore, being well-paid is also an extremely powerful motivating factor that creates a culture of ‘giving back’ to the in the form of dedicated work.

 2. Culture of Profit-Sharing

-Develop a commission-based system, or opt for a profit-sharing system where employees get a share of the company profits through sales, jobs completed, etc.
+Develop a commission-based system, or opt for a profit-sharing system where employees get a share of the profits through sales, jobs completed, etc.

 For example, you might set up a certain sales target – for every sale above the target, you share half the profit with your employees.